psymmetry/make-docker-compose-terraform/README.md

 ## :mega: Usage

-_All `terraform` commands can be found within the `Makeile` if required to run certain steps individually.
-Below is an example of building a plan, running compliance tests against that plan and then deploying that plan to the "dev" environment.
+_All `make` commands can be found within the `Makeile` if required to run certain functions individually.
+Below is an example of building a terraform plan, running compliance tests against that plan and then deploying to a "dev" AWS environment.
 The default value for `$ENVIRONMENT` is "dev" so this variable would need updating when deploying to other environments._

 Run `terraform plan` :
 ```makefile